 Each Small Business Administration loan program has its own way of calculating the maximum rate for loans in that program.
 Rates can also vary by SBA lender.

 Maximum interest rates on SBA 7(a) loans are commonly based on the prime rate plus additional interest — even for fixed-rate loans.

 The prime rate is a type of benchmark rate published in the Wall Street Journal.
 Benchmark rates depend on what lenders are charging their most creditworthy customers.
-The additional interest is a fixed rate that lenders can charge on top of the prime rate, which is currently 5%.
+The additional interest is a fixed rate that lenders can charge on top of the prime rate, which is 3.5%, as of March 2022.

 |$0 to $25,000||Prime rate + 4.25%||Prime rate + 4.75%|

 |$25,001 to $50,000||Prime rate + 3.25%||Prime rate + 3.75%|